Nervous System Literacy

 A training for pastoral teams, youth workers, educators and other professionals

 Nervous system literacy provides insight and tools to work with the body’s biology rather than against it.
-It explains what’s really happening beneath the surface of anxiety, shutdown and harmful behaviour so you can respond with clearer strategies.
+It explains what’s really happening beneath the surface of stress, anxiety, shutdown and regulating behaviours so you can respond with clearer strategies.

 Delivered online or in person across the UK